-We are offering the common stock in connection with our acquisition of NTGH.
 We are acquiring NTGH for a cash purchase price of approximately \$475 million, which is net of cash acquired and includes debt to be repaid, as more fully described under "The Acquisition."
-Concurrently with this offering, we are offering, by means of a separate prospectus supplement, senior subordinated convertible notes of \$150 million principal amount at issuance.
+Concurrently with this offering, we are offering, by means of a separate prospectus supplement, 3,955,000 shares of our commor stock for proceeds of \$200 million.
 In addition, in connection with the NTGH acquisition, we will enter into a new \$625 million senior secured credit facility consisting of a five-year term loan and a three-year revolving credit facility.
-See "Description of Certain Indebtedness."
-We expect this offering to close concurrently with the notes offering, our new senior secured credit facility and the NTGH acquisition.
+See "Description of Our Other Indebtedness."
+We expect this offering to close concurrently with, but this offering is not conditioned upon, the common stock offering, our new senior secured credit facility and the NTGH acquisition.